i-am-dev-dev/nlt/README.md

 ## Behavior

-The script resets display settings before applying new values to prevent stacking brightness changes or incorrect color states.
+- The script resets display settings before applying new values.
-The script also resets the display settings whenever it is executed with invalid display input, ensuring the system remains in a stable and usable state.
+- This prevents cumulative brightness reduction or incorrect color states.
+- Invalid input also triggers a reset to ensure a usable display state.

 ---